chariotsolutions/phonegap-nfc/doc/GettingStarted.md

 PhoneGap NFC requires PhoneGap 2.8.x.
 Download from [phonegap.com](http://phonegap.com/download).
 Unzip the archive in `/usr/local`.

-### Plugman 0.7.10
+### Plugman 0.7.12

 Plugman is used to install the plugin into the PhoneGap project.
 Plugman requires [node.js](http://nodejs.org).
-Plugman 0.7.10 or greater is recommended.
+Plugman 0.7.12 or greater is recommended.
 Install plugman globally.

     $ npm install plugman -g

-### Clone NFC Plugin

-Get a local copy of the PhoneGap NFC plugin

-    $ cd ~
-    $ git clone git://github.com/chariotsolutions/phonegap-nfc.git

 ### Generate a project

     $ cd ~